Special Operations Command Africa Holds Change of Responsibility Ceremony

 |0

-This work, Special Operations Command Africa Holds Change of Responsibility Ceremony [Image 4 of 4], by SSgt Joshua DeGuzman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Special Operations Command Africa Holds Change of Responsibility Ceremony, by MSG Sierra Melendez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.